 Does an espresso machine under $200 make good espresso?

 There are models that will produce decent shots of espresso.
-But then again, you will have to tamper expectations since espresso from these machines will still not be the same as that produced by the more expensive, professional models.
+But then again, you will have to lower your expectations since espresso from these machines will still not be as high quality as that produced by the more expensive, professional models.

 How many bars of pressure is good for espresso?